Search by name, year or event

 1554 - The persecution of Protestants begins, the heresy laws are revived, and England is reconciled to Papal authority.

-1555 - Three Protestant bishops are burned at the stake for heresy.
+1555 - Protestant bishops are burned at the stake for heresy.

-1556 - Cardinal Reginald Pole is appointed the Archbishop of Canterbury.
+1556 - Cardinal Reginald Pole is appointed Archbishop of Canterbury.

 1556 - Thomas Cranmer, former Archbishop of Canterbury, is burned at the stake for heresy.

-1556 - Philip becomes King of Spain; he leaves England, never to return
+1556 - Philip becomes King Philip II of Spain; he leaves England, never to return

-1557 - England declares war on France as an ally of Spain.
+1557 - Philip II persuades Mary to declare war on France as an ally of Spain.

 1558 - Port of Calais, the last English possession in France, is captured by the French.